amirhosseinsaloot/DotNetCore_VueJs/README.md

 ### Presentation Layer (Backend API)

 Api endpoints , Middlewares , FilterActions , Service Registrations are placed in this layer.
-In addition, this layer depends on service layer.
+In addition, this layer depends on Infrastructure layer.

-Hints :
-1) Depends on Service but has no dependencies on any other layer.

 ## Frontend Overview
 Below image demonstrates the essence of the frontend and shows how it works :